Get an annual AARP membership for only $9. Offer ends 12/11.

 • Sense of intimacy: With exclusive amenities like swimming pools, community centers, and community festivities, residents get to know others within the community and can develop close friendships.

-• Sense of security: Traffic in and out is monitored by guards and security cameras.
-Criminal activity is reduced, and gates can be locked down to prevent a criminal from exiting the neighborhood, making it easier to capture them in the event of a crime.
+• Sense of security: Incoming and outgoing traffic is monitored by guards and security cameras.
+Criminal activity is reduced, and gates can be locked down to prevent criminals from exiting the neighborhood, making it easier to capture them in the event of a crime.

 • Privacy: Since traffic from the outside world is limited, gated communities provide greater privacy to residents.